denten-books/plain-text/1-chapter.md

 of communication and control.
 "Content" intended for humans is now routinely mixed with "control codes" intended to alter the operation of the receiving device.

-1. The movement from paper to computer
-2. content and control and
-3. ephemerality of text

 It is this last and still current moment of historical development that is least theorized.
 A dominant tradition in the history of the human sciences